 Having said that, you can do a more complex test, called a provoked urine test, which involves taking a chelating agent like DMSA (dimercaptosuccinic acid) or DMPS (dimercaptopropane sulfonate).
 These chelating agents will bind to the mercury and help to pull it out of the storage cells, for a more accurate reading.

-I like the Doctor’s Data – Urine Mercury Kit or Comprehensive Urine Elements – Genova Kit for mercury testing.
+I like the Toxic Metals 24 Hour Urine Collection-Doctor’s Data Kit for home testing without a prescription.
 However, DMSA and DMPS do require a prescription, and I recommend first discussing the need for any type of mercury testing with your doctor.

 Blood tests can also be done to test for mercury, but unless there has been a high acute mercury exposure (one-time/sudden instead of chronic or ongoing), the results can vary widely.

 The mercury concentration typically found in whole blood is usually lower than 10 μg/L, but can be as much as 20 μg/L and still be considered normal.
 With long-term exposure to mercury vapor, the blood’s mercury concentration can rise to 35 μg/L. But again, testing can often show wide fluctuations.